 Catalogue debts.
 Advice if you have arrears

-Catalogue debts should be treated as a non-priority debt.
-This means that you shouldn’t prioritise the payments over your household bills and living costs.
+Catalogue debts are a 'non-priority debt'.
+This means you should pay your household bills and living costs first.

 Struggling with catalogue debts?